BIOLOGICAL PSYCHOLOGY WITH RESEARCH METHODS 1 - 2022/3

 - Online feedback via quizzes available in Surrey Learn

-- Verbal feedback during tutorials on article group discussions by the lecturer and peers
+- Verbal feedback during tutorials and workshops by the lecturer and peers

 - Written Feedback on research methods poster